genestack/user-docs/docs/user-guide/quick-start/consumer-gui.md

-# Data Consumer in GUI
+# Data Consumer in the User Interface

 This guide will help you navigate the main features of the Open Data Manager as a Data Consumer.